luckyagusta/SpringWebFlux/spring-webflux-demo/README.md

    - Inbound: Serves as the layer used to receive topics (consumer).
 In this layer, data is received and processed to be used according to the respective features.

-3. What is the difference between using Spring MVC and Spring Webflux?
+**3. What is the difference between using Spring MVC and Spring Webflux?**

    The most noticeable and visible difference when using Spring Webflux, based on experience with this framework, is evident when looking directly at the threads.